 Using one’s location, social media information, and other preferences, revealed through online searches, bots will be able to connect prospective home buyers to the best possible agents, in terms of the specific area, whether it’s a neighborhood or town, as well as style and experience.
 That will make it easier for buyers to find someone they can trust, creating a shortlist of the agents who are the best match, and then the individuals can delve deeper into the agents’ credentials online.

 Lenders can also use online data to help a home buyer get the best deal on a mortgage loan by being able to view key data points that the buyer has already approved, like employment status.

 Sellers May Be Able to Get Potential Issues Corrected Quicker to Sell Their Homes Faster

 When a real estate agent meets with the seller for the first time, that agent creates a list of issues with the property that are likely to negatively affect the home’s sales price.
 The future of real estate tech will soon bring the option to transform the list into an official document so that the agent can manage the process of obtaining bids from various contractors who will complete the necessary work before the house goes on the market.

 If the seller’s budget doesn’t allow for certain repairs, that information can be made available to potential buyers so that they’ll know exactly what will be needed to correct any of the property’s perceived faults.
 That also tells buyers that the seller is transparent, which can make the property more desirable.

 A Safe and Secure Online Settlement Room

-Once the home has been sold to highest, more most desirable bidder, the agent will be able to invite the seller, buyer, and lawyers for both parties as well as the lender into a safe and secure online settlement room.
-This is where contracts can be shared and allow deposits, settlements and digital signatures to be collected.
+Once the home has been sold to the highest, more most desirable bidder, the agent will be able to invite the seller, buyer, and lawyers for both parties as well as the lender into a safe and secure online settlement room.
+This is where contracts can be shared and allow deposits, settlements, and digital signatures to be collected.
 All parties will receive alerts as the transaction moves through each stage as well as clearly outlining all the responsibilities of each person.